UA-NASA-Robotics/Roobot-Over-IP/docs/ProgrammingROI.md

 ## resetFunction()

 Its simple as that.
 Returns the program counter to 0, and restarts from the top.
-I never remember the syntax for this, so I always have to look it up.
-It's `resetFunction()`.
+Can be used to reinit on hard fault conditions.

-Reserve this as a last resort.
 Infra will call it if SPI bus, W5500 chip, or ethernet link fails.

 # 5. Implementing ROS interfaces